Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.55).
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.47).

 © 2023 Data Skrive.
 All rights reserved.